This information explains what to do at home if you have or might have COVID-19.Back to top

 If you have COVID-19 but don’t have symptoms, don’t take cold medications, acetaminophen (Tylenol), or over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil®) and naproxen (Aleve®).
 These medications may hide the symptoms of COVID-19.

-It’s okay to take baby aspirin (81 milligrams (mg) per day) if your healthcare provider told you to.
+It’s OK to take baby aspirin (81 milligrams (mg) per day) if your healthcare provider told you to.
 If you think you need to take a higher dose, talk with your healthcare provider.

 Keep track of your temperature